 Ramore Head

 Ramore Head is the beautiful rocky headland on which Portrush lies.
 A ramble around the peninsula offers breathtaking clifftop views over the Atlantic Ocean and its islands.
-The jagged cliffs are home to a plethora of birds, like black guillemots and eiders.
-On warm days it’s the perfect setting for a picnic, while stormy days bring incredible views of the sea crushing against the coast.
+The jagged cliffs are home to seemingly endless species of birds, black guillemots and eiders among them.
+On warm days it’s our perfect setting for a picnic, while stormy days bring incredible views of the sea crushing against the coast.
 Be mindful to keep your distance from the cliff edge, as the winds can be mightily strong.

 Ramore Head Walking Trail Information